Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Light curve fitting

 \subsection{Stellar model}

 The flux from the star decreases during the transit of MASCARA-1\,b, and is assumed to be constant out of transit.
-We modelled the gravity-darkened transits using the GravityDarkenedModel in \texttt{PyTransit}\footnote{\url{https://github.com/hpparvi/PyTransit}} \citep{pytransit}, which implements the widely-used model first presented in \citet{Barnes09}\footnote{We note an error in \citet{Barnes09}, which is that all instances of $(1-f^2)$ should be replaced with $(1-f)^2$ in their Eq.
+We modelled the gravity-darkened transits using the GravityDarkenedModel in \texttt{PyTransit}\footnote{\url{https://github.com/hpparvi/PyTransit}} \citep{pytransit}, which implements the widely used model first presented in \citet{Barnes09}\footnote{We note an error in \citet{Barnes09}, which is that all instances of $(1-f^2)$ should be replaced with $(1-f)^2$ in their Eq.
 14. The current equation biases the coordinate of the oblate photosphere along the axis parallel to the line of sight.}.
-This will be described in full in Deline et al. (in prep.), but we describe the main steps here.
+This will be described in full in \citet{2022arXiv220104518D}, but we describe the main steps here.

-As described in \cref{sec:intro}, the surface temperature of a rapidly-rotating star is well-described by the \citet{Maeder} adaptation of von Zeipel's theorem \citep{vonZeipel}, which links the temperature and gravity at any point on the stellar surface by the equation.
+As described in \cref{sec:intro}, the surface temperature of a rapidly rotating star is well-described by the \citet{Maeder} adaptation of von Zeipel's theorem \citep{vonZeipel}, which links the temperature and gravity at any point on the stellar surface by the equation.
 This is given by

-where $\vartheta$ is the stellar latitude, $g$ is local surface gravity, $g$ is polar surface gravity, and $\beta$ is the gravity darkening coefficient. \texttt{PyTransit} assumes that such a rapidly-rotating star is well-approximated by a Roche model.
+where $\vartheta$ is the stellar latitude, $g$ is local surface gravity, $g$ is polar surface gravity, and $\beta$ is the gravity darkening coefficient. \texttt{PyTransit} assumes that such a rapidly rotating star is well-approximated by a Roche model.
 The mass is concentrated at the centre of the star, the inner layers are spherical, and only the outermost layers of the star exhibit distortion due to the rotation. \texttt{PyTransit} computes the flux from the star in a grid of points on the surface projected onto the plane of the sky, and generates the light curve by evaluating the grid points that are hidden during a planetary transit as a function of time.

 Changes in the light curve due to both the local temperature differences and oblateness induced by the rapid rotation are taken into account.
 Local temperature can be derived using \cref{eq:vonzeipel}, with $g$ determined by equating the gravitational and centrifugal forces: